 - A printed monograph

-Become an Affiliate Organization.
-Offer SCOPE of Pain to your clinical staff or practice.
+Train your Organization.
+Offer SCOPE of Pain online to your healthcare system, hospital, or large practice.
 Get real-time completion data.

 Access the Trainer's Toolkit.
 Ensure safe opioid prescribing among your staff — use our training resources in your grand rounds or pre-clinic conferences.